andywer/leakage/README.md

 ## Travis CI

 You might want your leakage tests to be run by your CI service.
-There is an issue with Travis CI's linux containers, `g++` and a transitive dependency of `memwatch-next` ([nan](https://www.npmjs.com/package/nan)).
+There is an issue with Travis CI's linux containers, `g++` and a transitive dependency of `node-memwatch` ([nan](https://www.npmjs.com/package/nan)).

 Fortunately there is a fix: You need to install and use version `4.8` of `g++` in order to compile the dependency.